Killing of Michael Brown: Aftermath

+Destruction of QuikTrip

+The QuikTrip where Michael Brown had a confrontation with a clerk (which led to the police call) was looted and burned the next day, along with other stores in the neighborhood.
+Rather than rebuilding, the corporation donated the site to the Urban League of Metropolitan St. Louis and the Salvation Army.
+The organizations built the Ferguson Community Empowerment Center on the site, which opened in 2017.
+The Urban League began suburban street outreach for the first time, and is also redeveloping other vacant lots.

+Ferguson Effect

+The Ferguson effect is an increase in violent crime rates in a community caused by reduced proactive policing due to the community's distrust and hostility towards police.
+The Ferguson effect was first proposed after police saw an increase in violence following the shooting of Brown in Ferguson, Missouri.
+The term was coined by Doyle Sam Dotson III, the chief of the St. Louis police, to account for an increased murder rate in some U.S. cities following the Ferguson unrest.

 "Hands up, don't shoot"

 "Hands up, don't shoot", or simply "hands up", is a slogan and gesture originating from the incident and was seen in demonstrations in Ferguson and throughout the United States.
-The gesture became a rallying cry against police violence.
+The gesture, which was based mainly on Dorian Johnson's account of the shooting, became a rallying cry against police violence.

 On March 4, 2015, the U.S. Department of Justice issued a report on the shooting, which said, "There is no witness who has stated that Brown had his hands up in surrender whose statement is otherwise consistent with the physical evidence" and "our investigation did not reveal any eyewitness who stated that Brown said 'don't shoot'."